-House Construction Cost in Kerala (2026)
+House Construction Cost

-A 1,500 sqft home in Thiruvananthapuram at standard finish costs ₹33-42 lakhs all-in.
-But the ₹/sqft rate only captures 60-70% of your actual spend.
-Permits, connections, compound wall, and interior fit-out sit outside almost every quote.
+House construction cost in Kerala ranges from ₹1,800 to ₹3,500 per sq ft in 2026, set by your district, finish level and scope of work.
+A 1,500 sq ft home in Thiruvananthapuram at standard finish costs ₹33-42 lakh all-in.
+But the ₹/sq ft rate only captures 60-70% of your actual spend, permits, connections, the compound wall and interior fit-out sit outside almost every quote.

 Two identical quotes can build two completely different homes.
+The ₹/sq ft figure is a container, what matters is what is inside it.

-| District | ₹/Sqft (Standard) | Key Cost Driver |
+| District | ₹/sq ft (standard) | Key cost driver |

 |---|---|---|